Xinyuan-LilyGO/T-Display-S3-Pro/README.md

 3. The OTG external power supply function requires turning on the  [PMU OTG enablement](https://github.com/Xinyuan-LilyGO/T-Display-S3-Pro/blob/d7f15b379da2b6f711998315401c02a740a8bfa8/examples/CameraShield/CameraShield.ino#L65).
 If the USB input is connected and the OTG is set to output, the battery will not be charged.
 4. Turning the physical switch to OFF will completely disconnect the battery from the motherboard.
 When charging is required, turn the switch to ON.
 5. When the battery is not connected and the USB is plugged in, the board's LED status indicator light will flash.
 You can use `PMU.disableStatLed();` to turn off the indicator light, but this means that if the battery is connected for charging, the LED light will also be disabled.
 If you need to enable the charging status indicator, please call `PMU.enableStatLed();`
+6. Device shuts down suddenly?

+  - When the battery is connected, the device will not shut down suddenly.
+Sudden shutdown will only occur when the device is not connected to the battery.
+The solution is to turn off the charging function of SY6970.
+How to turn off charge please refer [here](https://github.com/Xinyuan-LilyGO/T-Display-S3-Pro/blob/c267d7463609e1f6c62e74455ac5048c9ae93bc3/examples/PMU_Example/PMU_Example.ino#L58)

 # 7️⃣ Depends on required libraries